 Now you are ready to complete your installation by tensioning your cables.
 Simply follow the directions and make sure to follow the proper tensioning sequence per the diagram.

-You may need to tension your cables a second time depending on what type of railing material and design you used, but once you have your cable tensioned to the desired tightness you should clean all components with a chloride-free cleanser (car wash liquid is perfect) and if near salt water you should use a passivating fluid, available through Atlantis Rail.
+You may need to tension your cables a second time depending on what type of railing material and design you used, but once you have your cable tensioned to the desired tightness you should clean all components with a chloride-free cleanser (car wash liquid is perfect) and if near salt water, you should use a passivating fluid, available through Atlantis Rail.
 The passivating fluid does an excellent job of removing any potential iron deposits left from tools during installation.
 Please read the Stainless Steel Rail Care Guide for further maintenance details.